Archive for the ‘Uncategorized’ Category

 And what a miserable life that would be.

-I need connection, engagement, conversation to make my life meaningful.
+I need connection, engagement, and conversation to make my life meaningful.
 And, in my experience, so does most of the human race.

 Content these days is ubiquitous.
 Face-to-face events are the places for powerful, life-changing connection and engagement.
 That’s why we need to make them the best possible environments for conversation we can.
 And when we do, our conversations will naturally encompass the content that is meaningful for us.